Financial-Times/treecreeper/PAYLOADS.md

 * The person.three productOwner relationship is removed
 * A person.five productOwner relationship is created

-The final effect is the same ass having POSTed the new version of the body to the team.
+The final effect is the same as having POSTed the new version of the body to the team.

 ### PATCH /v2/node/Team/newteam?relationshipAction=merge